Data Last Updated: February 22, 2021

-Lithuania is open to travelers visiting for tourism purposes.
+Lithuania is open to travellers visiting for tourism purposes.

 Foreign nationals from third countries are not yet allowed to enter for tourism purposes.